EngKhaledAlaa/EngKhaledAlaa/README.md

-- 👋 Hi, I’m Khaled Alaa
+- 👋 Hi, I’m Khaled Alaa iam a civil engineer
 - 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning Data Analysis With Udacity
+- 🌱 I’m currently learning Data Analysis With Udacity and finished the challanger track
-- 📫 How to reach me at khaledalaazakaria@gmail.com
+- 📫 you can reach me at khaledalaazakaria@gmail.com